 One person’s garbage may be another person’s treasure.
 Before you throw something out, think about if you or someone else may be able to reuse it.

-You can also donate gently used items to local charities, and books to libraries, senior centers and hospitals.
-Vehicles can be donated to the Wheels for Wishes donation program benefiting Make-A-Wish Hudson Valley, Veteran Car Donations, Give2Kids, and Breast Cancer Car Donations.
+You can also donate gently used items and vehicles to benefit local charities, books to libraries, senior centers and hospitals.

 Right here in the Hudson Valley you can find great deals on used items through thrift, consignment shops and second hand retailers.
 A thrift shop is run by a Not For Profit organization to raise money to fund their charitable causes.
 A consignment shop accepts merchandise on a consignment basis, paying the owners of the merchandise a percentage when the items are sold.